StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 ### Kafka

-Telemetry data from push-based integrations is stored on Kafka on the topic `sts_multimetrics`.
+Telemetry data from push-based integrations is stored on Kafka on the topic `sts_multi_metrics`.
 When data becomes available on the Kafka bus,`kafkaToES` reads data and stores it in an Elasticsearch index.

-- Check the messages on the Kafka topic using the StackState CLI command `sts topic show sts_multimetrics`.
+- Check the messages on the Kafka topic using the StackState CLI command `sts topic show sts_multi_metrics`.
 If there are recent messages on the Kafka bus, then you know that metrics have been retrieved and the issue is not in the data collection.

 ### Elasticsearch